Passive Design

 • glazing.

 In most houses, insulation can be reasonably easily added to roof spaces and under timber framed floors.
 It is more difficult to retrofit insulation to walls.
-It is advisable to add insulation during any renovation, and it can also be cost-effective – especially in colder parts of the country – to remove internal linings in order to add wall insulation.
+Retrofitting wall insulation also requires a building consent unless the local council has made an exemption for this work.

 When a building is being altered, the Building Act requires that it comply with the Building Code ‘to at least to the same extent as before the alteration’.
 So in any alteration that affects thermal performance, therefore, the part of the building being altered will have to comply with clause H1 Energy Efficiency at least to the same extent as before.